 At BCS through the PYP, we nurture in our young students between the ages of 5 to 10 years, a passionate love for learning.
 Six transdisciplinary themes, through a research and inquiry-based approach, encourage them to examine for themselves the nuances of their content, explored along with E3 (Extended English Education) and Maths.

 The heart of the IB PYP at BCS is its commitment to international mindedness.
-Exciting extracurricular activities and field trips make learning in the IB PYP at BCS the foundation of your child’s life-long educational journey.
+Exciting extracurricular activities and field trips make learning in the IB PYP at the best primary schools in Doha and the foundation of your child’s lifelong educational journey.

 The IB Diploma Programme consists of 6 groups and students choose 5 subjects each from 5 groups.
 In addition to this, students must choose an Arts subject from the 6th group or another subject from groups 1 to 5.
 Subjects are further classified as High or Standard Level which basically refers to the number of hours the subjects are taught – 240 teaching hours for the High level and 150 teaching hours for the Standard level.Students choose 3 subjects for high level (not more than 4 subjects) and remaining subject at standard level.
 The seventh subject is a core subject: Theory of Knowledge (TOK) which asks students to reflect on the nature of knowledge, and on how we know what we claim to know.